takakonishimura/project-reclass/toynet/README.md

 ## MVP

 My initial design for this system is very simple: a full-stack web application with a React frontend and Django backend running on Ubuntu.
-Since most of our instructors use a Mac or Windows machine, it will most likely run on an a virtual machine.
+Since most of our instructors use a Mac or Windows machine, it will most likely run on a virtual machine.

-#### Backend Technologies
+### Leveraged Technologies

 After exploring neat repositories and recieving some recommendations from others, I identified two pre-existing projects to help me accomplish these requirements:

 * [Mininet](https://github.com/mininet/mininet) emulates a complete network of hosts, links, and switches on a single machine.
-Stanford researchers Bob Lanz and Brandon Heller initially implemented Mininet to [research](https://github.com/mininet/mininet/wiki/Publications) Software Defined Networks (SDNs).
+Stanford researchers Bob Lanz and Brandon Heller initially implemented Mininet to [research](https://github.com/mininet/mininet/wiki/Publications) software defined networks.
-* [Diagrams](https://diagrams.mingrammer.com) neatly organizes and stylizes cloud architecture diagrams.
-Implimented by MinJae Kwon, Diagrams is now GitPitch is a markdown presentation service for developers.
-Diagrams is now integrated as [Cloud Diagram Widget](https://gitpitch.com/docs/diagram-features/cloud-diagrams/) of [GitPitch](https://gitpitch.com/).
+* [Diagrams](https://diagrams.mingrammer.com) by MinJae Kwon neatly organizes and stylizes cloud architecture diagrams.
+It is now integrated as the [Cloud Diagram Widget](https://gitpitch.com/docs/diagram-features/cloud-diagrams/) of [GitPitch](https://gitpitch.com/), a markdown presentation service for developers.

 <img src="/images/toynet_architecture.png" />

 ## Frontend

-We have 3 basic components:
+[React](https://reactjs.org) is a JavaScript library for building component-based user interfaces with declarative views.
+We have 3 basic components in ToyNet's MVP:
 * network visualization (image)
 * text interface to construct netowrk configurations
 * text interface to interact directly with the Mininet instance

+Each component contains how to render the component based on state data as well as a controller to alter the state.
+The controllers will take user input and communicate with the backend on behalf of the component via pre-defined URL routes.
+It then updates the application with the returned results.

+These components communicate state to each other using [Redux](https://redux.js.org), a state container for JavaScript which centralizes an application's state and logic rather than dispersing that information in the separate components.

 ## Backend

-The service takes a network configuration and returns a PNG image representing current network as well as a session key.
+[Django](https://www.djangoproject.com) is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+Our service takes a network configuration and returns a PNG image representing current network as well as a session key.
 The session key is used by the frontend to indicate the Mininet instance with which to execute follow-up commands.
 In the first implementation, this stateful service handles one instance at a time; creating and launching a new network implies killing the currently running instance.

-During network creation and updates:
+The following steps describe how the backend handles network creation and updates:
 1. The service creates an intermediary representation from the Mininet state to feed into Diagrams.
-2. This intermediate state will compute subnets and run some validations.
+2. This intermediate state computes subnets and run some validations.
-3. A diagram will be generated by translating the intermediate state into a series of commands in the Diagrams DSL.
+3. Diagrams generates a PNG file by translating the intermediate state into a series of commands in the Diagrams DSL.

 There is no decision yet on what should occur if the mininet instance goes into a error state.
 Should the service propagate the error message respawn an identical configuration?

 ## Thoughts for Bonus Features:

-1. If we have multiple concurrent users as in a web application setup, destroying the current mininet session to spawn a new session would result in terminating one user's session early to service another user.
+* If we have multiple concurrent users as in a web application setup, destroying the current mininet session to spawn a new session would result in terminating one user's session early to service another user.
-2. To enable users to create an account and save past network designs, we must store each configuration they create in a database, most likely an RDS.
+* To enable users to create an account and save past network designs, we must store each configuration they create in a database, most likely an RDS.
-3. We can enable parallel processing to handle load, but as far as I have seen, Mininet isn't specifically designed to run multiple processes on a single computing enviornment, so there will need to be further research on distributing within a single worker node.
+* We can enable parallel processing to handle load, but as far as I have seen, Mininet isn't specifically designed to run multiple processes on a single computing enviornment, so there will need to be further research on distributing within a single worker node.
-4. Distributing across instances sounds straight forward but costly.
+* Distributing across instances sounds straight forward but costly.
 If past network designs are accessible, we must take proper precautions when a single user accesses the network from different devices or browser tabs.
 The workers will need to be stateless.

 # Basic Wireframes